barmizrahi/ExpenseManager/README.md

 # Features

- - [x]  Users are Saved in firebase Authentication and all the information loaded from Realtime Database.
+ - [x]  Users are saved in Firebase Authentication and all the information is loaded from Realtime Database.
- - [x]  Login Screen and register using firebase and google auth.
- - [x]  A User personal detail Screen to enter details such as name and budget.
+ - [x]  A user personal detail screen to enter details such as name And budget.
  - [x]  Home screen displays net balance, recent expenses and lots of other useful functionality.
- - [x]  Add new Expense Screen Allow you to add an expense by fill the name, amount, description, date and the category.
+ - [x]  Add new expense screen allows you to add an expense by fill the name, amount, description, date and the category.
- - [x]  The all Expneses Screen allow you to see all your expenses order by date, you can delete expense and get his amount.
+ - [x]  The all expneses screen allows you to see all your expenses order by date.
+You can delete an expense and get its amount back to your net balance.
 In addition you can see the division by categories in the Pie Chart.
- - [x]  Category Screen allow you to See the expenses that belong to the category you choose.
+ - [x]  Category screen allows you to See the expenses that belong to the category you choose.